Meet the Influencers

 The Madison Black Chamber of Commerce was founded by Anana —within this, and through Anana’s efforts, Madison also became one of the first cities in the Nation to host and support a Black Restaurant Week;

-Anana is cousin to Opal Lee, the Grandmother of Juneteenth, who was nominated for the Nobel Peace Prize for her work — Anana and Lee’s cousin would not only survive 1921 (and raise Anana) but would go on to start a credit union, to serve teachers, who could not get home loans.
+Anana is first cousin to Opal Lee, the Grandmother of Juneteenth, who is a Nobel Peace Prize Nominee and received the Presidential Medal of Freedom for her work — Anana and Lee’s cousin would not only survive the 1921 Tulsa Massacre (and raise Anana) but would go on to start a credit union, to serve teachers, who could not get home loans.

 Anana Elementary School